 - Scalable - if your CMS can't scale it may fail at peak times and compromise your architecture

 - Compatible - if you are using Microsoft Dynamics CRM, you need a .NET and Azure-compatible system

 - Reliable - pick secure and reliable CMS software - in the current version and going forward

 - Extensible - you need a flexible CMS that can bend to requirements, not the other way round

 - Affordable - whether open-source or license-based, your chosen system must fit your budget

 - Mature - only tried-and-tested CMSs should be hooked to your mission-critical CRM

-Umbraco and Episerver are the best systems for CRM integration.
+Umbraco and Optimizely are the best systems for CRM integration.
 In fact, we picked them because they integrate so easily within business environments.

 Umbraco - best for open-source CMS